typelevel/doobie/README.md

 - Additional combinators for `Process` to make sinking and folding operations somewhat easier.
 - Additional combinators for `Catchable` that bring it into parity with `MonadCatchIO`.
-- Syntax for the above.
+- Bedazzlement for the above.
 - A `sql` string interpolater for typesafe statement construction.

 #### Left to Do